chinapedia/wikipedia.abstract.en/Page/Amazon_River.md

 Fish

-Piranha1.jpgs, such as the piranha species, are prey for the giant otter, but these aggressive fish may also pose a danger to humans.]]
+s, such as the piranha species, are prey for the giant otter, but these aggressive fish may also pose a danger to humans.]]
 The Amazonian fish fauna is the centre of diversity for neotropical fishes.
 5,600 species are currently known, and approximately fifty new species are discovered each year.[76][77]
 The arapaima, known in Brazil as the _pirarucu_, is a South American tropical freshwater fish, one of the largest freshwater fish in the world, with a length of up to .[78]
 Another Amazonian freshwater fish is the arowana (or _aruanã_ in Portuguese), such as the silver arowana (_Osteoglossum bicirrhosum_), which is a predator and very similar to the arapaima, but only reaches a length of .
 Also present in large numbers is the notorious piranha, an omnivorous fish that congregates in large schools and may attack livestock and even humans.
 There are approximately 30 to 60 species of piranha.
 However, only a few of its species are known to attack humans, most notably _Pygocentrus nattereri_, the red-bellied piranha.
 The candirú, native to the Amazon River, is a species of parasitic fresh water catfish in the family Trichomycteridae,[79] just one of more than 1200 species of catfish in the Amazon basin.
 Other catfish 'walk' overland on their ventral fins,[80] while the kumakuma (_Brachyplatystoma filamentosum_), aka _piraiba_ or "goliath catfish", can reach in length and in weight.[81]

 The electric eel (_Electrophorus electricus_) and more than 100 species of electric fishes (Gymnotiformes) inhabit the Amazon basin.
 River stingrays (Potamotrygonidae) are also known.
 The bull shark (_Carcharhinus leucas_) has been reported up the Amazon River at Iquitos in Peru.